iForgotMyPassword2/9CT_Term2_Data_Analysis/Activities/Questions_Answers.md

 # Dataframe Activities:
 1. These operations are key to organising and working with data and information as they allow you to format the text given.
 This is because putting in a csv file automatically altes the format to become far easier to work with.
 After that, creating a function that can read the csv file allows the printed text to come out formatted and organised.
 Additionally, the use of a csv file allows us to manipulate the information using filters and groups to organise and work with data that could otherwise be too hard to understand.

+# Week 4 Activities:

+1. Which three columns had the most missing (empty) values?
+- The three columns with the most empty values were Name, Age and City.
+2. Why might this happen in real world olympic data?
+- This is likely due to old data records being either destroyed or unclear.
+This is because it can be really hard to maintain information that can date back more than a hundred years.
+Additionally, in some cases the results were unclear due to unforseen circumstances.
+It is also possible that the athletes did not consent to their personal information and statistics being available to the public.

+# Challenge: how many rows did you remove?
+- 15 rows were removed for the weight
+- The advantages of using removal of empty rows is simplicity for reading, and in additional file compression, which will allow much more information to come out of the same storage.
+However there are a few disadvantages, as it can also get rid of information that would have otherwise be useful.
+For example, some information may need to stay empty to prove a point or show something.
+This will render this function useless.